arobb/python-processrunner/README.rst

 use cases like processing log output, it also allows multiple writers to send text to the stdin of external processes.

 Output can be sent to multiple locations.
-E.g. the stdout and stderr of anexternal process can be written to one or multiple files, AND also to the pipes of the local process.
+E.g. the stdout and stderr of an external process can be written to one or multiple files, AND also to the pipes of the local process.

 Several convenience functions simplify common use cases.
 All the classes and functions take the command to execute in the subprocess.Popen/.call format, a list of strings starting with the command name, followed by any arguments for that command.

-See https://processrunner.readthedocs.io/en/latest/ for the full documentation.
+See the full `documentation`_ for complete details.

 Chain commands together